Marion Woodman

 Marion Jean Woodman (née Boa; August 15, 1928 – July 9, 2018) was a Canadian mythopoeic author, poet, analytical psychologist and women's movement figure.
 She wrote and spoke extensively about the dream theories of Carl Jung.
 Her works include Addiction to Perfection, The Pregnant Virgin and Bone: Dying into Life.

 Early life and education

 Woodman was born on August 15, 1928, in London, Ontario, the eldest of three children of Ila (née Phinn) and Andrew Boa, a clergyman.
+She loved being a minister's kid, describing her childhood in the early 1940s as "being the heart of the parsonage life - the daily routine of birth, marriage and death" in the 1977 Forest United Church history book.
 She completed a degree in English literature at the University of Western Ontario.
 Later in life she studied psychology at the C. G. Jung Institute in Zürich, Switzerland.

 Career

 Woodman taught high school English for more than twenty years.
 Suffering from anorexia, she took a sabbatical with her husband, a college professor, and traveled first to India and then to England, where she became interested in the theories of Carl Jung.
 She entered analysis with Jung's British colleague, E. A. Bennet.
 She subsequently enrolled in the C. G. Jung Institute in Zürich, and trained as an analyst.

 In 1982, Woodman wrote a book about analytic psychology, Addiction to Perfection, which was published by the new company, Inner City Books, set up by her colleague Daryl Sharp.

 Woodman continued to write on the subject of feminine psychology, focusing on psyche and soma.
 She has also lectured internationally.
 She has written collaboratively with Thomas Moore, Jill Mellick and Robert Bly.

 Woodman was listed in Watkins' Mind Body Spirit Magazine in 2012 as the 100th most spiritually influential living person.
 Her collection of audio and visual lectures, correspondence, and manuscripts are housed at the Pacifica Graduate Institute, OPUS Archives and Research Center, in Santa Barbara, California.